 ListView comes from its

 Are you still with me?
-Don't give up, we are nearly at the end (with ListView).
+Don't give up, we are almost done, at least with ListView.
 The method

 MultipleObjectMixin ancestor of

-ListView (documentation, source code) and simply gets all objects of a given model (SC) issuing
+ListView (DOCS, CODE) and simply gets all objects of a given model (CODE) running

 queryset = self.model._default_manager.all().
 The value of